 Emotional support often comes via other families providing the same sort of care.
 There are Family Foster Care Associations right throughout New Zealand, and they often organise events so that families and caregivers can get together and share experiences.
 You can get hold of your local association through your Child, Youth and Family office or by contacting the Citizens Advice Bureau.

 Different types of care giving attract different types of financial assistance, but in a general sense you are not paid to be a caregiver.
-You do however receive financial help to meet the day-to-day needs of the children in your care, and usually includes help towards board, personal items and pocket money.
+You do however receive financial help to meet the day-to-day needs of the children in your care, which usually includes a weekly payment towards board, personal items and pocket money.
+Financial assistance may also include a clothing allowance to meet the reasonable clothing needs of children.
 Depending on the child’s care plan you may also receive help towards clothing, recreational items, school expenses and other common costs.
+Caregivers may receive the Unsupported Child’s Benefit or Orphan’s Benefit depending on the circumstances of the child’s parents.

-What types of challenges do foster parents / caregivers face?
+What types of challenges do foster parents / caregivers face during a family breakdown?

 If you have children of your own, you may notice changes in their behaviour in the short term also.
 It takes time for them to adjust to the situation, and they may wonder why you are giving so much time and attention to someone else.
 Talk with your children, and explain your reasons as honestly as you can.
 If you keep them a part of the team, the situation is a lot less challenging for everyone.